Collis P. Huntington And The "Big Four"

 The other railroad to be born through this act was the Union Pacific and together they would come to build the transcontinental railroad.
 It was Huntington, Leland Stanford, Mark Hopkins, Theodore Judah, and Charles Crocker who agreed to mutually help finance the CP although Judah was bought out by what would become the "Big Four" (Crocker, Stanford, Hopkins, and Huntington).

-With the building of the CP also subsidized through the federal government (being given land grants as well as loans) it was Huntington who would become the principal leader of the group working with Congress to see that the railroad got whatever it needed.
+With the building of the CP also subsidized through the federal government (being given land grants as well as loans) it was Huntington who became the principal leader of the group working with Congress to see that the railroad got whatever it needed.

-While building the CP turned out to take much longer and cost much more than originally envisioned it was completed on May 10, 1869 at Promontory, Utah and linking with the Union Pacific system.
+While building the CP took much longer and cost much more than originally envisioned it was completed on May 10, 1869 at Promontory, Utah and linking with the Union Pacific system.

 Four years prior to this milestone the Southern Pacific had been established to connect San Francisco and San Diego, California.
 In September 1868, Collis P. Huntington and the rest of the "Big Four" bought out the original founders of the SP and would combine the operations of the Central Pacific by 1870.